-• principles of environmental protection
+- principles of environmental protection

-- principles of economic development and employment - principles of strong communities - principles to protect and enhance Waiheke's character - principles of location
+- principles of economic development and employment

+- principles of strong communities

+- principles to protect and enhance Waiheke's character

+- principles of location

 The objectives, policies and rules of the land unit are consistent with these five central principles and the underlying aims, strategies and actions within the document for the reasons identified in section 5.1 and section 6.1 above.
-They will also ensure the retention and enhancement of the residential character of the land unit and will require that any development within the coastal amenity area is integrated with the character and amenity value of the coastal environment of the land unit.
+They will also ensure the retention and enhancement of the bush clad residential character of the land unit which will protect and enhance Waiheke's character and achieve protection of the environment of the land unit.